Explanation of Names

 Open woodlands and edges, clearings, fencerows, wooded swamps, power-line right-of-ways, open fields, roadsides.

-has gray scaling on forewing (above) and two light spots on upper margin of hindwing (below).
+has more gray scaling on dorsal forewing for each sex and two light spots on upper margin of ventral hindwing.

 Daniels, Butterflies of Florida (1)